Skip to content

 Structured Definition

-Create your Deeprank Profile following the specification.
+Create your Deeprank Profile following the reference model.
 Fill in all six layers.
 Use the controlled vocabulary for standardized terms.
 Be specific and honest.

 When It Applies